NateNate60/crawpp/samples/quickstart.md

 ## CRAW++ Classes

-All familiar Reddit objects are modelled using convenient classes, such as `Post`, `Subreddit`, and `Redditor`.
+All familiar Reddit objects are modelled using convenient classes, such as [Post](@ref CRAW::Post), [Subreddit](@ref CRAW::Subreddit), and [Redditor](@ref CRAW::Redditor).
 These represent exactly what you'd expect them to.
 However, to get instances of these classes you should class the `Reddit` object's member functions.
 You also can, but shouldn't, initialise them directly using their constructor.
 This is the recommended way to get a `Subreddit` instance representing r/gaming, a `Redditor` instance representing u/NateNate60, and a `Post` instance representing [this post](https://reddit.com/r/pics/comments/92dd8/test_post_please_ignore/):

 ```cpp
 CRAW::Subreddit r_gaming = reddit.subreddit("gaming");